Network Inspector Troubleshooting

 No link through the fiber optic interface

-Use the checklist below to resolve any SPAN connection issue on the fiber optic interface.
+Use the checklist below to resolve any SPAN connection issues on the fiber optic interface.

 Important